Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/index.rst

 Welcome to the Virgil Integrity Network™ (*VIN™*) Developer Guide!
 This guide provides all the information required to get the *VIN™* functioning properly.
 Additionally, information on some of the core functionality of the VIN™ is also included.

-Check out the :doc:`getting_started_with_vin` section to begin with the installation process.
-Upon completion, be sure to read the :doc:`vin_cli` page to get a better understanding on how to operate the *VIN™*.
+Check out the :doc:`getting_started_with_vin` section to install the *VIN™* and for some of its commands.
+To setup *FUSE*, please refer to the :doc:`vin_demo` section.
+Be sure to read the :doc:`vin_cli` page to get a better understanding on how to operate the *VIN™*.
 Finally, to customize an instance of the *VIN™*, refer to the :doc:`configuration` section.

 .. note::